Snack on Potato Bark while hiking or turn your bark into mashed potatoes with meat and vegetables for the evening meal!

 Peel and boil 2½ pounds of potatoes until soft.
 Drain.

-If you have an Excalibur Dehydrator, use the “flip-trick” as follows to thoroughly dry the underside of the potato sheet: After about five hours of drying, place a dehydrator tray on top of the potato sheet and flip the two trays over so that the moister bottom side is facing up.
+After about 5 hours of drying, place a dehydrator tray on top of the potato sheet and flip the 2 trays over so that the moister bottom side is facing up.

-The dried sheet of potatoes will easily snap into Bark or crush down for tighter packing.
+The dried sheet of potatoes will easily snap into bark or crush down for tighter packing.

 Ingredients: